maxbot-ai/maxbot/website/docs/getting-started/creating-bots.md

 ## Templates

 The template mechanism is applied to all the lines that are set as replies in a bot.
-It means that any piece of a Markdown document can be generated dynamically based on the current data.
+It means that any piece of a [XML document](/design-guides/maxml.md) can be generated dynamically based on the current data.

 ### Expressions